Sjc1000/onEVENT/README.md

 I might be doing the math wrong, but i've checked multiple sources and they all they thats how you do it.

 ####Facebook Notification
 Yes, you heard right!
 This program supports Facebook Notifications.
-You will need to pass a certain URL to the facebook event for this to work.
-I will explain how to get this url.
+This runs through the RSS event.
+So make sure to use that one!

 1. Open your facebook to https://www.facebook.com/notifications
 2. Click the little RSS button.
 This is next to the 'Get Notifications via Text message'.
-3. Change the format param of the url, by default it looks like &format=rss20, change it to &format=json
-4. Paste the link into your event and you're done!
+4. Paste the link into your event param, the next param can be anything, just make it different since it uses this to store the previous RSS info.
+So something like 'Facebook_Feed'.

 ####RAM